HIV 1 & 2 4th Gen Antigen/Antibody Blood Test

 In the event that the antigen/antibody test detects something, additional confirmatory testing will be automatically performed at no extra cost.
 If the initial screening comes back positive, it will be run again multiple times.
-If any of the additional runs come back with a positive result, an HIV 1/2 Antibody Differentiation test will automatically be run.
+If any of the additional runs come back with a positive result, an HIV 1&2 Antibody Differentiation test will automatically be run.
 The Antibody Differentiation test provides separate results for antibodies to both HIV-1 and HIV-2.
-If the Ab Differentiation test has a negative or indeterminate result, a Qualitative RNA test will be run.
+If the Ab Differentiation test has a negative or indeterminate result, a Qualitative HIV 1 and 2 RNA test will be run.
 This test looks for the genetic material of the HIV virus.
 The inclusion of this confirmatory testing increases the accuracy of the test results and helps to lessen the possibility of a false-positive result.